MartinBlackburn/jQuery-map/README.md

 [View it in action here](http://martinblackburn.github.com/jQuery-map/)

 ###Notes
-This will working using jQuery 1.10.1
+This will work using jQuery 1.11.1